owncloud/file-picker/docs/installation.md

 ---
-title: "Instalation"
+title: "Installation"
 date: 2020-08-26T10:56:03
 weight: 3
 geekdocRepo: https://github.com/owncloud/file-picker
 geekdocEditPath: edit/master/docs
-geekdocFilePath: instalation.md
+geekdocFilePath: installation.md
 ---

 {{< toc >}}

 ## Setup authorization
-The config for authorization is provided via a json file located at the root URL address of your web application which has to be named `file-picker-config.json` and needs to point to your authorization provider.
-You can take a look at the following example:
+The config for authorization is provided via a json file.
+Location of the file can be provided via a prop called `configLocation`.
+This requires full URL address (e.g. `https://<your-server>/<path-to-the-config>`).
+If the prop is not defined, the location will fallback to `https://<your-server>/file-picker-config.json`.
+The config can point to both oauth2 and OIDC.
+You can take a look at the following example to see how OIDC can be defined:

 ```json
 {